-1 Nestlé may issue its registered shares in the form of single certificates, global certificates or uncertificated securities.
-Under the conditions set forth by statutory law, Nestlé may convert its registered shares from one form into another form at any time and without the approval of
+1 Nestlé may issue its registered shares in the form of single certificates, global certificates as uncertificated securities or as intermediated securities.
+Under the conditions set forth by statutory law, Nestlé may convert its registered shares from one form into another form at any time and without the approval of the shareholders.
+Nestlé shall bear the cost of any such conversion.